brandonxiang/weapp-weatherfine/README.md

 It is a demp of weapp for weather forecast.
 Weapp is a small web application by wechat.

+Update temperature problem:

+It is difficult to determine whether we should update weather info.
+Two criterion is built: First: the last-updated time for seniverse should be within 2 hours.
+Second: the last-checked time should be within 1 hour.

 TODO:

-- Customerized switcher with different cities
-- Customerized languange setting
+- [x] Customerized languange setting
-- Customerized temperature unit setting
+- [x] Customerized temperature unit setting
+- [] Customerized switcher with different cities
+- [] keep storage for weather data and how long for updating
+- [x] keep storage for city list
+- [] more information by free api
+- [] update setting page: value should be placed on the right
+- [] position request fix

 # 微信小程序笔记二：天气应用